 Clemencia (Roman) – Goddess of forgiveness and mercy.
 Our modern word clemency stems from the ideals this Goddess represents.
 Names related to this include Clementine and Clemence.

-Coventina (Celtic) – Goddess of the sacred waters, her shrine is found in Northumberland.
+Coventina (Celtic) – Goddess of the sacred waters and springs.
+One of her shrines is a well at Bricolita Fort by Hadrian’s Wall in Northumberland.

 Danu (Celtic) – Her name means “knowledge.”
 From her flowed all of life.
 She is also linked to fairy hills and a tribe of ancient deities known as Tuatha de Danaan.